 EMT salary in Washington

-According to the recent Occupational Outlook Handbook from the Bureau of Labor Statistics, the median salary for EMTs in the U.S. was $33,380 in 2017.
-The table below shows all the salary and hourly wage details for EMTs in Washington.
+The table from the U.S. Bureau of Labor Statistics below shows all the salary and hourly wage details for EMTs in Washington.

 |Seattle-Bellevue-Everett, WA Metropolitan Division||Hourly||$15.72||$40.55||$49.30|